Entering Québec

 If Québec or Canada has not signed a tax treaty with the country in which you earned your income, you can generally claim a foreign tax credit to avoid double taxation.

 We can help you understand your rights and obligations.
-Check out the presentations we offer and sign up online.
+Check out the list of information sessions and sign up online.